Optimal Equivariant Matchings on the 6-Cube with an Application to the King Wen Sequence: Optimality of the King Wen Matching

 \begin{proof} Restricting to $\comp/\rev$ pairings, the options for each hexagram $h$ are $\comp(h)$ or $\rev(h)$. \begin{itemize} \item By Proposition~\ref{prop:distances}, $\Ham(h, \rev(h)) \leq 6 = \Ham(h, \comp(h))$. \item Equality holds iff $\rev(h) = \comp(h)$ (Lemma~\ref{lem:noconflict}). \item For palindromes, $\rev(h) = h$, so the only non-trivial option is $\comp(h)$. \end{itemize} Thus the reverse-priority rule chooses the minimum-distance option at each step.
 Since there is no actual choice when distances are equal (the options coincide), the matching is uniquely determined. \end{proof}

 \begin{remark}[The $\comp \circ \rev$ Alternative] On a size-4 orbit, a third equivariant pairing exists: $\{h, \comp(\rev(h))\}$.
-For orbits where $\Ham(h, \rev(h)) = 4$, we have $\Ham(h, \comp(\rev(h))) = 2$, making the $\comp \circ \rev$ pairing strictly cheaper (see Figure~\ref{fig:comprev}).
-A mixed strategy using $\comp \circ \rev$ on such orbits achieves total cost $96 < 120$.
-However, this requires case-by-case analysis of each orbit, whereas the reverse-priority rule is a uniform principle.
-The King Wen sequence follows the uniform rule rather than the per-orbit optimum. \end{remark}
+For orbits where $\Ham(h, \rev(h)) = 4$, we have $\Ham(h, \comp(\rev(h))) = 2$, making the $\comp \circ \rev$ pairing strictly cheaper for pure Hamming distance (see Figure~\ref{fig:comprev}).
+A mixed strategy using $\comp \circ \rev$ on such orbits achieves total Hamming cost $96 < 120$.
+Thus King Wen is not the unconstrained Hamming optimum for the full $K_4$ action.
+The remaining question is what additional structure selects it. \end{remark}